Don't Run Out the Clock: Understanding Chargeback Time Limits

 What are Discover's Chargeback Time Limits?

-Discover does not impose a strict chargeback time limit on cardholders' rights to dispute a transaction.
+Although they recommend consumers file disputes within 120 days, Discover does not impose a strict chargeback time limit on cardholders' rights to dispute a transaction.

 How long do I have to respond to Discover chargebacks?